gordonywang/Predicting-Flight-Delays-at-Pittsburgh-International-Airport/README.md

 Explanation of tuning methodology can be found above as XGBoost Tuning Methodology.docx.

-The final report is PDF file: (Predicting Flight Delays At Pittsburgh International Airport Write-up.pdf) (available soon)
+The final report is PDF file: (Predicting Flight Delays At Pittsburgh International Airport Write-up.pdf)